Siphon880gh/dashboard-gsheet/README - Migration Guide.md

 ```
 - Your app will load the service account from `index.php`
 - So the path could be 5x levels up: `/../../../../keys`

+Make sure to run `composer install` to install the vendors/